Central to the efforts of the Anthem Foundation is the Healthy

 Generations program, a multigenerational initiative to improve

-We’re committed to funding initiatives that positively affect the conditions addressed in our Healthy Generations program.
-Its areas of focus are based on the State Health Index, which incorporates public health data from the states Anthem’s affiliates serve.
-By providing a snapshot of the major health issues in each state, the index helps us concentrate our energies.
+We’re committed to funding initiatives that positively affect the conditions and social determinants addressed in our Healthy Generations program.
+Its areas of focus are based on public health data and innovative social mapping technology that provides a snapshot of the major health issues in each state, allowing us to drill down to the zip code level and concentrate our energies where they’re most needed.
+We call this putting science behind the art of grant making.

 THE FIVE AREAS OF FOCUS